 Charities Borne From 9/11 Attacks Give Hope During the Holiday Season

-This time of year, many people choose to give back to their communities, understanding that for some, the holidays can prove to be difficult.
-At the 9/11 Memorial & Museum, we remember especially the families of the victims of the terrorist attacks on September 11, 2001 and February 26, 1993.
+At this time of year, many people choose to give back to their communities, understanding that for some, the holidays can prove to be difficult.
+At the 9/11 Memorial & Museum, we remember the families of the victims of the terrorist attacks on September 11, 2001 and February 26, 1993.

-In the spirit of giving back to the 9/11 community and beyond, many 9/11 family members and first responders have begun charities, providing everything from mental health support to financial assistance.
+In the spirit of giving back to the 9/11 community and beyond, many 9/11 family members and first responders began charities, providing everything from mental health support to financial assistance.

-VOICES of September 11th, founded by 9/11 family members Mary Fetchet and Beverly Eckert, began as an organization to help other family members, first responders, and recovery workers navigate complex processes to find health-related and financial resources.
+VOICES Center for Resilience (formerly Voices of September 11th), founded by 9/11 family members Mary Fetchet and Beverly Eckert, began as an organization to help other family members, first responders, and recovery workers navigate complex processes to find health-related and financial resources.
 Drawing on lessons learned and expertise, VOICES has evolved to assist countless other communities impacted by mass violence and natural disasters.

 In similar fashion, HEART 9/11 deploys volunteer teams to areas impacted by manmade and natural disasters.
 Bill Keegan, a PAPD Lieutenant who served as the night operations commander during the World Trade Center recovery efforts, started HEART 9/11 in 2007.
 Since then, volunteers from New York City law enforcement agencies and building trades have aided in recovery and rebuilding efforts throughout the world.
 In recent years, these men and women have responded to Puerto Rico, Texas, the Bahamas, and many other sites affected by disaster.

-These charities comprise a small fraction of the nonprofits that began in response to the 9/11 attacks.
+These charities make up a small fraction of the nonprofits inspired by the attacks.
 In the weeks and months after 9/11, thousands of people from around the world responded to the attack sites, and thousands more provided support to those affected in other ways, including financially.
-Although this holiday season serves as a reminder of those lost, it also provides opportunity to reflect on the ways we can draw on the lessons learned 18 years ago and respond with kindness and generosity to those around us.
+Although this holiday season serves as a reminder of those lost, it also provides an opportunity to reflect on the ways we can draw on the lessons learned more than two decades ago and respond to those around us with kindness and generosity.

 By 9/11 Memorial Staff